cisco-ie/telemetry_stacks/getting_started.md

    ```

 ## Setting up Streaming Telemetry on IOS XE
-IOS XE exposes streaming telemetry via NETCONF using [IETF YANG Push](https://datatracker.ietf.org/doc/draft-ietf-netconf-yang-push/).
+IOS XE exposes streaming telemetry via NETCONF using [IETF YANG Push / YANG Datastore Subscription](https://datatracker.ietf.org/doc/draft-ietf-netconf-yang-push/).
 This is a draft RFC which Cisco has added support for in a fork of [ncclient](https://github.com/CiscoDevNet/ncclient) and developed useful wrappers for via [ncc](https://github.com/CiscoDevNet/ncc).
 It can be used like a script or programatically with Python.
 Due to being NETCONF based, only XML is supported in the encoding.

 ### Configure Streaming Telemetry